chrislarson/autonomous-delivery-bot/proposal/proposal.typ

 - Motion control module to power motors and follow the trajectory.

 == PCB
-We will create a PCB to activate power to the system and include LEDs to indicate the system's state (powered on, identifying recipient, planning path, making delivery).
+We will create a PCB which includes LEDs to indicate the system's state (powered on, identifying recipient, planning path, making delivery).
 // Add LED indicators for supply quantity

 = Prototyping